Integralist/integralist.co.uk/content/posts/go-interfaces.md

 We then have a `createThing` function which is explicitly returning a pointer to the concrete type `thing`.

-This is OK, but it has restricted the `createThing` function because it mean it will only work if the returned type is of the concrete form `thing`.
+This is OK, but it has restricted the `createThing` function because it means the function will only work if the returned type is of the concrete form `thing`.

 It might not look like much of an issue here in this simplified example, but once the code becomes more complex and `createThing` is calling out to other functions that may or may not return a `thing`, then we will discover the function is less accommodating than it could be.